GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

                                        # This is a a package that allows to access the web.
 import cbsodata                        # install it first!
                                        # This is a specific CBS-offered package.
-import json                            # Needed when json fortmat is involved
+import json                            # Needed when json format is involved

 import csv                             # Needed when csv format is involved